How to get touch with us over the festive period

 This is a complicated area and is dependent on what rights you have in relation to your home.
 Anyone who is entitled to apply for a Non-Molestation Order and who also has a legal right to occupy the home can usually apply for an occupation order.

-However, all spouses and former spouses, cohabitants and former cohabitants have the right to apply no matter what rights they have in relation to their home.
+However, all spouses and former spouses, cohabitants, and former cohabitants have the right to apply no matter what rights they have in relation to their home.

 How quickly can I get an injunction order?

 If you need urgent protection, you can ask the court for an immediate hearing at which only you and your solicitor attend and the court can be invited to make an order based on what you say, which will be recorded in a written statement prepared by your solicitor on your behalf.
 This hearing can often occur on the same day that you instruct your solicitor.
-If this happens, there will be a further hearing soon afterwards, usually within fourteen days, at which the other party to the case can put their side of the case to the court.
+If this happens, there will be a further hearing soon afterward, usually within fourteen days, at which the other party to the case can put their side of the case to the court.
 From first seeing a solicitor to a final order being made can take less than one month.

 How long will the order last?